peterldowns/lggr/README.md

 I have.
 I didn't like it at all.
 The API was very confusing.
 Instead of dealing with all of its intricacies, I decided to roll my own.

+I've been inspired by [dabeaz](http://www.dabeaz.com/)'s presentation on coroutines and Kenneth Reitz's [presentation](http://python-for-humans.heroku.com/) on better python libraries.

 # How does it work?

 Here's an example of adding lggr to an application.